ebi-uniprot/uniprot-manual/help/ProtNLM.md

 ## Sequence annotation as a machine learning problem

-The sequence annotation problem shows similarities to other problems that can be solved with machine learning.
-Specifically, predicting a protein's name in English from its amino acid sequence is similar to predicting a title (or caption) for an image or a document.
+The sequence annotation problem has similarities to other problems that can be solved with machine learning.
+For example, predicting a protein's name in English from its amino acid sequence can be seen as similar to predicting a title (or caption) for an image or a document.

 ProtNLM uses a sequence-to-sequence model based on the [T5X framework](https://github.com/google-research/t5x).